algosup/2023-2024-project-5-flutter-team-3/Documents/TestPlan/TestPlan.md

 ### B - Abnormal Criteria

-If the number of GitHub issues continually increases over a 3 days period, testing should be suspended.
+If the number of GitHub issues continually increases over 3 days, testing should be suspended.
 This will allow the team time to fix existing issues without the pressure and confusion of new issues being added to the backlog.

 When a change is being migrated to the test environment, the QA must notify the developer in advance to schedule a time for the move.
 After the move has been completed, a retest of previously tested functions should be performed.